‘Young And Restless’ Spoilers: Chloe’s Secrets Unravel And Relationships Heat Up

 Gloria will show up at the GC Buzz and talk with Hilary about getting rid of the “Clarissa” footage, and Young and Restless spoilers reveal that Hilary will agree to do it for Jack’s sake.
 Gloria fills Mariah in on the engagement news, trying to convince her to join forces and break the couple up, but Mariah insists that she’s let go of any romantic notions toward her friend and she’ll support the couple’s reunion.

-Things are said to get steamy between Hilary and Jordan as they work on getting new photos of her done and Young and Restless spoilers hint that things may progress quickly between these two.
-Mariah will connect with Kevin and congratulate him on his big news and he’ll be excited to learn about her potential new relationship.
+Things are said to get steamy between Hilary and Jordan as they work on getting new photos of her done, and Young and Restless spoilers hint that things may progress quickly between these two.
+Mariah will connect with Kevin and congratulate him on his big news, and he’ll be excited to learn about her potential new relationship.
 The Young and the Restless spoilers indicate that Devon will show up and confirm that he is looking to start dating her and as they agree to give it a shot, they’ll also commit to maintaining their friendship even if a romance between them doesn’t work.

 Scott has agreed to help Victor with writing his memoir and Young and Restless spoilers reveal that the two will discuss the project at Newman Enterprises.
-Victor will talk about wanting to write the book for his family and as Scott pushes him, he’ll admit that Adam’s loss factors into his desire to tackle the project.
+Victor will talk about wanting to write the book for his family, and as Scott pushes him, he’ll admit that Adam’s loss factors into his desire to tackle the project.
 Victor will also talk about how he wants to make sure that people understand that he is not to be messed with and Scott will reiterate that he’ll be digging for the full truth as he writes the book with Victor.

 Chloe will head to the park to get rid of the tranquilizer gun, but Young and Restless spoilers note that Victor will appear and tear into her, calling her a monster.
 She will retort that she has everything she’s ever wanted thanks to him, and there is little doubt that all of this secret collaboration between the two is going to explode in their faces soon.